 Some parents prefer to send a packed lunch for pupils.
-We hold Healthy Schools status and encourage healthy eating at lunchtime.
+Please be mindful that we encourage healthy eating at lunchtime.
 Chocolate bars, fizzy drinks, sweets and crisps should not be sent into school as part of a packed lunch.
 For a range of healthy lunchbox ideas why not take a look at the Good Food guidance?
 Click here for details.
 The NHS also have lots of advice about packed lunches - follow the link here!

-Take a look at the menu for Autumn Term below!
+Take a look at the menu for Summer Term below!

-Special diets will be catered for.
+Special diets can be catered for.
 All special diets must be registered with Caterlink before a child can be offered a school meal.
-If your child has a special diet/allergy, please inform the school office as soon as possible so that we can provide you with a form for completion.
+If your child has a special diet/allergy, a completed Allergen & Intolerances Form needs to be submitted together with suitable medical evidence.
+Suitable evidence includes an NHS doctors/dietician letter or appointment letter, or a screenshot of appropriate evidence from the NHS app and should correlate with all allergens mentioned on the Allergen & Intolerances form.
+Please contact the school office if your child has a food allergy/intolerance so that we can issue a form to you for completion.

 Snacks: We encourage children to have a snack at breaktime to help maintain their energy levels.
 A piece of fruit or plain biscuit is ideal.
 All infant children receive a FREE piece of fruit or vegetable every day at snack time.
 For ideas about healthy snack choices take a look at the Change 4 Life guidance: www.nhs.uk/change4life